shankarmadeshvaran/Movie_Trailers_SwiftUI/README.md

 In this Project I have used SwiftUI's basic concepts and views and also integrated UIKit's page Controller by using UIViewRepresentable and UIViewControllerRepresentable.

 ## Platforms
-Task app will currently run from iOS 13 beta.
+Task app will currently run from iOS 13+.
 This app is updated for Xcode 11+ .
-I'll be updating the code for upcoming betas also.
+I'll be updating the code for upcoming updates also.

+## Implementation
+I have put an detailed article on [Building Movie Trailer App Using SwiftUI](https://medium.com/@shankarmadeshvaran/building-movie-trailer-app-using-swiftui-5d4dc5497462) in Medium.

 ## More Updates
-Follow me on [Twitter](https://twitter.com/Shankar__am) to get the latest update about features, code and more.
+Follow me on [Twitter](https://twitter.com/Shankar__am) or [LinkedIn](https://www.linkedin.com/in/shankar-mathesh)  to get the latest update about features, code and more.
 Consider star the repo if you like it.

 ## More references
 1) [Interfacing with UIKit](https://developer.apple.com/tutorials/swiftui/interfacing-with-uikit)